 He graduated from the State University of New York College at New Paltz with a Bachelor of Science in Political Science and a Chemistry minor.
 Ademola lives in Brooklyn, NY with his wife and two children.

-Previously, Ms. Quinn served as Deputy Chief of Staff for Vice President Gore at the White House; after serving as Executive Director of the U.S. Senate Democratic Technology and Communications Committee for Democratic Majority Leader Tom Daschle; and following senior communications and economic policy positions for U.S. Senators Jay Rockefeller, Carl Levin and Joe Biden.
-In addition to her work in business and government, Ms. Quinn served in senior management roles on five national Presidential campaigns; as a senior advisor to the Democratic National Committee; and in senior management, Board, and consulting positions for numerous national and statewide political and advocacy campaigns and not-for-profits.
-Ms. Quinn also currently sits on the Board of several technology enterprises and start-ups that provide services in the progressive civic arena.
+Ms. Quinn previously served as White House Deputy Chief of Staff for Vice President Al Gore; as Executive Director of the U.S. Senate Democratic Technology and Communications Committee for Majority Leader Tom Daschle; and in communications and economic policy positions for U.S. Senators Jay Rockefeller, Carl Levin, and Joe Biden.
+In addition to her work in business and government, Ms. Quinn has held senior roles on five national Presidential campaigns; and senior management and consulting positions for numerous national and statewide political and advocacy campaigns and not-for-profits.
+In 2018-19, she was a fellow at Harvard’s Kennedy School, Ash Center for Governance and Innovation, and at Shorenstein Center for Media, Politics, and Public Policy.
+Ms. Quinn currently sits on Boards and Advisory Committees of several technology enterprises that serve the progressive civic community.

 Founder, TSD Communications

 Mark founded TSD Communications in 1993.
 Mark directs strategic communications efforts for a wide range of businesses, progressive organizations and campaigns.
 Mark’s current clients include financial firms, research organizations, and foundations.
 Mark and TSD developed international communications strategy for the Athens 2004 Olympics from the bidding process in 1997 through the Games.
 Mark oversaw international and crisis communications for the global retailer The Body Shop between 1993 and 1996.